thibaudcolas/php-url-shortener/README.md

 * Add a way to retrieve the most hitted link(s).
 * Add a way to set new custom slugs.
 * Add a QR code API using Google API.
-* Add an about page for the shortener.

 ## Original author